stymiee/password-helper/README.md

 ## Support

-If you require assistance using this library start by viewing the [HELP.md](HELP.md) file included in this package.
+If you require assistance using this library, start by viewing the [HELP.md](HELP.md) file included in this package.
 It includes common problems and their solutions.
+There is also sample usage in the `/examples/` directory of this project.

 If you need additional assistance, I can be found at Stack Overflow.
 Be sure when you [ask a question](http://stackoverflow.com/questions/ask?tags=php,password) pertaining to the usage of